 It would usually make sense to contract your maintenance through the same company that did the assessment, design, and commissioning of your system.
 They already know the intricacies of your system and are in an ideal position to maintain it and service your future needs.

-Summa Energy Solutions Can Do It All.
+VITALITY Can Do It All.

 From assessment and design, to commissioning and maintenance, Summa can take you through the complete process.
-And with Vitality Energy Analytics software on the front-end, you will have up-to-the-minute information on all of your metered systems with special features designed by energy managers to meet your energy management needs.
+And with VITALITY Analytics software on the front-end, you will have up-to-the-minute information on all of your metered systems with special features designed by energy managers to meet your energy management needs.
 But even if you choose to contract with someone else, the important thing is to have expert maintenance at your disposal.